taxprofiler/taxpasta/paper/paper.md

 [^6]: https://parquet.apache.org/
 [^7]: https://www.hdfgroup.org/solutions/hdf5/

-TAXPASTA is not the first tool to attempt to standardising metagenomic profiles, but it is by far the most comprehensive in terms of supported profilers and output formats.
+TAXPASTA is not the first tool to attempt to standardise metagenomic profiles, but it is by far the most comprehensive in terms of supported profilers and output formats.